St. Lawrence species

 REGULATIONS:

-In the past, over-fishing has had serious consequences for the barndoor skate.
-In Quebec, it has no longer been considered endangered since 2010.
-Overall, researchers estimate that the population is growing and that a genuine recovery has taken place, despite limited data.
+In the past, overfishing has had serious consequences for the barndoor skate.
+Since 2010, this skate is no longer considered endangered in Quebec.
+In general, researchers estimate that the population is growing and that a genuine recovery has taken place, despite limited data.

 BENEFITS: